let your challenges transform you

 It was at this time that I started seeking alternative healing modalities to manage my physical pain and mental health.
 In 2011, my desire to heal myself naturally, landed me in a rare apprenticeship to learn a tribal warrior tradition of Ayurveda (ancient science of life and longevity) and Marma Chikitsa (acupressure therapy).
 During my training, it was imparted to me that each Marma pressure point on the body was associated with a note/sound/frequency.
 By pressing these vital points, any dissonance in the nervous system could be restored to resonance, creating harmony in the brain, belly, and body.

 Although I found some relief and healthier ways to cope, by 2017, I still had no diagnosis and I continued to experience imbalances and pain.
 I was finally surgically diagnosed with Endometriosis, Intersticial Cystitis and ovarian cysts.
 This diagnosis inspired me to find healing in new ways.
 I began to dig deeper into my roots - mentally, emotionally, physically, and energetically - to draw clearer connections about how my health was impacted by my experiences, environment, ancestry, relationships, thoughts, patterns, and beliefs.

-Through my multifaceted approach to healing with an emphasis on deep embodiment work, I finally found relief from chronic pain.
+Through my multifaceted approach to healing with an emphasis on embodiment work, I found relief from chronic pain and freedom from self-destructive coping strategies.
 As I continue growing and learning on my healing journey, my work becomes informed by my experiences and my ability to help others expands.